-Open Theism (1)
+Open Theism (2022)

 NEW PATHS DESPISED

 One of the greatness weaknesses and vulnerabilities of those who oppose open theism is their total unwillingness to fairly and objectively consider what has been proposed.
-This is not the way of the scholar, it is the way of the bigot.
+This is not the way of the scholar, but rather it is the way of the bigot.
 As Lloyd-Jones declared, “The bigot thinks he is contending for the faith but he is not.
 He is a man who lacks balance, who lacks discipline, who does not know how to control his own spirit.”

-God does not need defenders of the faith, they do him no favours at all.
-He is perfectly capable of looking after himself.
+YHWH does not need defenders of the faith, for they do him no favours at all.
+YHWH is perfectly capable of looking after himself.
 Lloyd-Jones again: “We are not here to defend Him but to praise Him and to show that we have a knowledge of Him and not merely a knowledge about Him.”